zikxx/contact-list-playwright/README.md

 # JS Playwright sample project

 - Run `npm install` to install all dependencies
-- Make `.env` file in the root of project and set properties as in `example.env` and set your credentials
+- Create `.env` file in the root of project and set properties as in `example.env` and set your credentials
 - run `npx playwright test` to run all tests